 It is understood that lack of cultural awareness and acceptance can be a risk factor for bullying in school settings.
-Researchers believe the results will show if the school's resources for cultural differences are effective with preventing bullying.
-The researchers goal is to learn from the data what possible routes can be made to prevent bullying because of cultural differences.
+Researchers believe the results of the first research question will show if the school's resources for cultural differences are effective with preventing bullying.
+The researchers' goal is to learn from the data what possible routes can be made to prevent bullying because of cultural differences.